aquasecurity/tracee/tracee-ebpf/Readme.md

 ### Setup options

-Tracee is made of a userspace executable (`tracee`) that drives the eBPF program, and the eBPF program itself (`tracee.bpf.$kernelversion.$traceeversion.o`).
+Tracee-eBPF is made of a userspace executable (`tracee`) that drives the eBPF program, and the eBPF program itself (`tracee.bpf.$kernelversion.$traceeversion.o`).
 When the `tracee` is started, it will look for the eBPF program in specific places and if not found, it will attempt to build the eBPF program automatically before it starts (you can control this using the `--build-policy` flag).

 The eBPF program is searched in the following places (in order):
 1. Path specified in `TRACEE_BPF_FILE` environment variable
 2. Next to the executable (same directory)
 3. `/tmp/tracee`

-The easiest way to get started is to just let tracee build the eBPF program for you automatically, as demonstrated in the previous section [Quickstart with Docker](#quickstart-with-docker).
+The easiest way to get started is to just let Tracee build the eBPF program for you automatically, as demonstrated in the previous section [Quickstart with Docker](#quickstart-with-docker).
 Alternatively, you can pre-compile the eBPF program, and provide it to the `tracee` executable.
 There are some benefits to this approach as you will not need clang and kernel headers at runtime anymore, as well as reduced risk of invoking an external program at runtime.

 You can build the eBPF program in the following ways: